gstanden/scst-3.x-debian/README.md

 * tested means scst-dkms modules built/installed successfully

-Releases and Kernels Tested and Known to Work:
+Releases and Kernels Tested and Known to Work with DKMS:

 * Ubuntu	14.04	Trusty Tahr	3.13.0-125-generic
 * Ubuntu 	15.04	Vivid Vervet	3.19.0-84-generic
 * Ubuntu	15.10	Wily Werewolf	4.2.0-42-generic
-* Ubuntu 	16.04	Xenial Xerus	4.4.0-84-generic*
+* Ubuntu 	16.04	Xenial Xerus	4.10.0-30-generic (HWE kernel)
 * Ubuntu	16.10	Yakkety Yak	4.8.0-59-generic
 * Ubuntu	17.04	Zesty Zapus	4.10.0-28-generic

-Releases and Kernels Tested that DO NOT WORK:
+Releases and Kernels Tested that DO NOT WORK with DKMS:

-* Ubuntu 	16.04	Xenial Xerus	4.4.0-87-generic
-* Ubuntu 	16.04	Xenial Xerus	4.4.0-88-generic
+* Ubuntu 	16.04	Xenial Xerus	4.4.*-*-generic

+Note:  Script will do a non-DKMS SCST install if kernel 4.4.* MUST be used.
+Note:  Strongly recommend accepting the automatic update to the 16.04.3 HWE kernel so that DKMS can be used.

 (The above tests were done on VirtualBox VM's which had all available updates applied to a vanilla install)